 Modified: November 12, 2017

-The Seismic Design Review course is presented in preparation for the two and one-half hour Special Civil Seismic Principles portion of the California Civil Professional Engineers Examination (i.e., Part III).
+The Seismic Design Review course is presented in preparation for the two and one-half hour Special Civil Seismic Principles portion of the California Civil Professional Engineers Examination (i.e., Part IV).
 The course is specifically tailored for individuals who do not possess a strong background in structural analysis and/or principles of earthquake resistant design.

 The course covers seismic design, analysis, and retrofit principles that pertain to buildings and other structures using the 2015 International Building Code (IBC), 2016 California Building Code (CBC), ASCE 7-10, as well as other reference standards.